top of page

 Values contribution

-& creates fun
+and creates fun

-For every $1 worth of vegetables, families get 1 raffle ticket & a chance to win a fun prize.
+For every $1 worth of veggies families get a raffle ticket and

 Vegetables are pooled then divided fairly among Feed Back families.